 What are Reserves?

-Reserves are monies set aside for the future replacement or renovation of the major community components.
+Reserves are monies set aside for the future replacement or renovation of the major components of your homeowners or condo association.
 Every major improvement to the community that the community is responsible to maintain, such as driveways, parking lots, street lighting, playground, pool, roofs, painting, etc. will eventually need major renovation or replacement.
 Therefore, a reserve “fund” should be set up for each of these major assets the community is responsible for.

 Reserves vs. Maintenance

 There is a distinction between “Reserves” and “Maintenance Expenses” which are part of the yearly operating expenses, like lawn maintenance.
 “Reserve Contributions” are accumulated for years until the component needs replacement or renovation.
 In effect, the Reserve Contribution each owner makes as part of their annual community assessment pays for the wear-and-tear and deterioration of these assets during the time the owner owned a home in the community—it’s similar to funding depreciation of an asset’s replacement cost.

 The tricky part of preparing or updating a Reserve Analysis is knowing how much the annual Reserve Contribution should be, because doing a reserve analysis means looking into the future and predicting when an asset will need to be renovated or replaced and how much it will cost at that time.
 It means literally: